and-kal/staxls-little-livecoding-repo/README.md

 27.09.
 Chemnitz @ B41 w/ Cesar Palace & Dilian

 28.09.
 Berlin @ KuLe w/ Ixchel Mendoza Hernandez & Cesar Palace

-##### TODO

-Create a synth in Supercollider that can be played via TidalCycles as an interlude when opening the second Ableton Live file, which will take a few seconds to load.